 Celebrate Recovery is a recovery program that works in cohesion with other support groups such as: AA, NA, Al-Anon, therapy, etc.

-Celebrate Recovery (CR) is a recovery program aimed at all "hurts, habits, and hang-ups", including but not exclusive to: high anxiety; co-dependency; compulsive behaviors; financial dysfunction; drug and alcohol addictions; and eating disorders.
+Celebrate Recovery (CR) is a recovery program aimed at all "hurts, habits, and hang-ups", including but not exclusive to: high anxiety; co-dependency; compulsive behaviors; financial dysfunction; drug & alcohol addictions; eating disorders; divorce; traumatic life events, etc.

 A hurt, habit, or hang-up is something that hinders our walk with God.
 The feeling of being hurt is an emotional reaction to another person’s behavior or to a disturbing situation.

 A habit is an addiction to someone or something.